 Why are US-domiciled funds not available in Spain?

 You have probably heard of SPY, VOO, IVV, etc. These are tickers of the largest passive funds available in the US and not in Spain.
 Why?
-This is related to the Packaged Retail Investment and Insurance Products (PRIIPs), which defines a set of EU regulations to protect consumers.
+This is related to the Packaged Retail Investment and Insurance Products (PRIIPs), which define a set of EU regulations to protect consumers.

-At the beginning of 2018, alongside the MiFID II regulation, PRIIPs scrutiny demanded that all ETFs commercialized in Europe should fulfil the regulatory framework of the European Commission, which was implemented to create a harmonized regime in the EU-domiciled ETF market.
+At the beginning of 2018, alongside the MiFID II regulation, PRIIPs scrutiny demanded that all ETFs commercialized in Europe should fulfill the regulatory framework of the European Commission, which was implemented to create a harmonized regime in the EU-domiciled ETF market.

 Have you ever noticed that the Key Investor Information Documents (KIIDs) have two pages and present the Objectives and Investment Policy, Risk and Reward Profile, Charges, and Past Performance in a very similar layout?
 This doesn’t happen by chance, EU rules are being applied.